ncl-icb-analytics/dc_procedures/README.md

 - Minor formatting changes to generate_lookup file
 - Allow for benchmark to be unspecified for the procedure table

+### [2.6] - 07/11/2023

+- Modified code to use hospital spell number (and org code) as the uid for the lookup table due to issue of old eIDs getting overwritten with time
+- Modified sql to use new lookup id

 ## Design

 ```mermaid